Main Content

 Tip

 Neural networks expect input data with a specific layout.
-For example, vector-sequence classification networks typically expect a vector-sequence representations to be t-by-c arrays, where t and c are the number of time steps and channels of sequences, respectively.
+For example, vector-sequence classification networks typically expect vector-sequence representations to be t-by-c arrays, where t and c are the number of time steps and channels of sequences, respectively.
 Neural networks typically have an input layer that specifies the expected layout of the data.

 Most datastores and functions output data in the layout that the network expects.
 If your data is in a different layout than what the network expects, then indicate that your data has a different layout by using the InputDataFormats training option, specifying the data as a minibatchqueue object and specifying the MiniBatchFormat property, or by specifying input data as a formatted dlarray object.
 Specifying data formats is usually easier than preprocessing the input data.
 If you specify both the InputDataFormats training option and the MiniBatchFormat minibatchqueue property, then they must match.